Noah Murdock: Athletics

 On December 11, 2024, the Athletics selected Murdock from the Royals in the Rule 5 draft.
 On March 17, 2025, manager Mark Kotsay announced that Murdock had made the team's Opening Day roster.
 In 14 appearances for the Athletics, he struggled to a 13.24 ERA with 21 strikeouts across 17 innings pitched.
 Murdock was designated for assignment following the promotion of Elvis Alvarado on May 9.

 Kansas City Royals (second stint)

 On May 12, 2025, Murdock was returned to the Kansas City Royals organization.
-He elected free agency on November 6.
+He made 16 appearances for the Triple-A Omaha Storm Chasers, but struggled to an 0-2 record and 6.00 ERA with 20 strikeouts over 21 innings of work.
+Murdock elected free agency following the season on November 6.

 Pittsburgh Pirates

 On November 14, 2025, Murdock signed a minor league contract with the Pittsburgh Pirates.
+In 24 appearances split between the Single-A Bradenton Marauders, Double-A Altoona Curve, and Triple-A Indianapolis Indians, he posted a cumulative 2-2 record and 4.11 ERA with 39 strikeouts and one save across 30 2/3 innings pitched.
+On July 5, 2026, the Pirates selected Murdock's contract and optioned him back to Indianapolis.